 PIF plays a developmental role in the Palestinian economy focusing on strengthening the private sector and attracting regional and international investments.
-PIF has several foreign institutional investors as strategic partnerships in its local investments.

-PIF investments have contributed to job creation, the stability of the local capital market, and the Palestinian GDP.
+PIF investments have contributed to job creation, stability of the local capital market, and the Palestinian GDP.
 However, due to the size and nature of these investments, they have no direct impact at the macroeconomic level.

-- 4. There should be clear and publicly disclosed policies, rules, procedures, or arrangements in relation to the SWF's general approach to funding, withdrawal, and spending operations. - 4.1.
-The source of SWF funding should be publicly disclosed. - 4.2.
+4. There should be clear and publicly disclosed policies, rules, procedures, or arrangements in relation to the SWF's general approach to funding, withdrawal, and spending operations.

+4.1.
+The source of SWF funding should be publicly disclosed.

+4.2.
 The general approach to withdrawals from the SWF and spending on behalf of the government should be publicly disclosed.

-PIF was established through the consolidation of commercial assets and investments held by the Palestinian Authority.
-PIF depends primarily on return on these investments to grow its asset base.
+PIF was established thought consolidation of commercial assets and investments held by the Palestinian Authority.
+PIF depends primarily on return on these investments to grow its assets base.

 Upon request from Palestinian government, PIF Board of Directors recommends dividend distribution to the General Assembly.
 Once approved, dividends are transferred to the Palestinian Treasury.
-Dividends are reported in the audited financial statements and disclosed in PIF's annual report.
+Dividends are reported in the audited financial statements and disclosed in PIF's annual report which is widely distributed and posted on PIF website.